awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 + Be sure to delete all of the resources you create while going through this tutorial so that you won't be charged.
 + Also make sure to properly set up your development environment.
 For information, see [Setting up the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup.html).

-### Creating the resources
+### Resource creation

 The required AWS resources are created by using an AWS Cloud Development Kit (AWS CDK) script.
 This is discussed later in the document.
 There is no need to create any resources by using the AWS Management Console.

-## Understand the feedback sentiment analyzer application
+## Understand the Feedback Sentiment Analyzer application

 The front end of the FSA application is a React application that uses the [Cloudscape Design System](https://cloudscape.design/).
-The application supports uploading images that contains text to an S3 bucket.
-The text represents comments made by a customer in various languages such as French.
+The application supports uploading images that contain text to an S3 bucket.
+The text represents comments made by a customer in various languages, such as French.

 After a user authenticates by using Amazon Cognito, the application displays all uploaded images, the translated text, and a button that lets the user hear the audio (which was created by using Amazon Polly).